 The Board Renewal and Tenure Policy provides that no Director should serve more than six years, though an additional term of up to a maximum of three years may be permitted to accommodate the transition or the retention of critical skill sets.
 The Board recognises that board renewal is a continuous process.
-None of the Directors on the Board has served for more than nine years as at 31 March 2024.
+None of the Directors on the Board has served for more than nine years as at 31 March 2025.

-Save for the Group CEO who is an executive Director, the other eight members of the Board are non-executive Directors.
-The strong proportion of non-executive Directors avoids undue influence of Management over the Board and ensures that appropriate checks and balances are in place.
+All eleven members of the Board are non-executive Directors.
+This effectively avoids undue influence of Management over the Board and ensures that appropriate checks and balances are in place.